 You may request access to or changes to PII of yours which we have stored by emailing email@example.com.
 You will be asked to verify your identity in order for us to grant you access to or process changes to your PII.
 We will make reasonable efforts to process requests promptly, but may decline to process requests that are unreasonably repetitive, require unreasonable technical effort, jeopardize the privacy of you or others, are otherwise impractical, or which would conflict with a law enforcement matter.
-Additionally, we will decline to process requests if we believe preservation of your PII is necessary: (A) to comply with the law or in response to a subpoena, court order, government request, or other legal obligations; (B) to protect the interests, rights, safety, or property of CTL, its employees, agents, or volunteers; (C) to enforce our Terms; (D) in connection with a sale, merger, or change of control of CTL or its affiliates, or (E) to address fraud, security, technical issues, or to operate the Platform or its infrastructure systems properly.
+Additionally, we will decline to process requests if we believe preservation of your PII is necessary: (A) to comply with the law or in response to a subpoena, court order, government request, or other legal obligations; (B) to protect the interests, rights, safety, or property of Crisis Text Line, its employees, agents, or volunteers; (C) to enforce our Terms; (D) in connection with a sale, merger, or change of control of Crisis Text Line or its affiliates, or (E) to address fraud, security, technical issues, or to operate the Platform or its infrastructure systems properly.

 California Privacy Rights

 California Civil Code Section § 1798.83 permits users of the Platform that are California residents to request certain information regarding our disclosure (if any) of personal information to third parties for their direct marketing purposes.
 To make such a request, please send an email to firstname.lastname@example.org with “CA Privacy Rights” in the subject line, or write to us at: Crisis Text Line, Attn: Legal Dept., 225 West 34th Street, Floor 9 — PMB#9135, New York, NY 10122.